wosephjeber/light-touch/README.md

 # LightTouch.js

 A lightweight JS library for handling touch events.
+Dependency free, but works with jQuery if you need IE8 support.
 Still a work in progress.
-Currently ~8kb unminified.
+Currently just over 8kb unminified.

 ## Usage